concert/rage/README.md

 first second of audio it would need in ten minutes' time to minimise context switches.

-When a change in the series of control values is made, the engine has to substitute the new data in a timely fashion without disrupting the audio flow.
-To achieve this, the engine may instruct elements to rewind their prepared state to a point in time before the new control data is to be applied.
+When a change in the series of control values is made, the host has to substitute the new data in a timely fashion without disrupting the audio flow.
+To achieve this, the host may instruct elements to rewind their prepared state to a point in time before the new control data is to be applied.

 ## Host Engine

-The host engine manages the scheduling of the element hooks efficiently and exposes a high-level, asynchronous interface for managing elements and changing contral data series.
-The host engine also contains a loader which allows elements to be loaded dynamically; at some point the intention is to make a loader that wraps LV2 in order to support existing plugins.
+The host manages the scheduling of the element hooks efficiently and exposes a high-level, asynchronous interface for managing elements and changing contral data series.
+The host also contains a loader which allows elements to be loaded dynamically; at some point the intention is to make a loader that wraps LV2 in order to support existing plugins.

 ## Hopes, dreams and pet peeve avoidance